brunsviga13rk/thesis/src/modelling.typ

 #figure(
     box(inset: (bottom: 0.5cm), image("res/bsdf.png", width: 40%)),
-  caption: [Visual guide to the bidirectional scattering distribution functions @Jurohi2006.], ) <figure:bsdf>
+  caption: [Guide to the bidirectional scattering distribution functions @Jurohi2006.], ) <figure:bsdf>

 More advanced materials making use of additional interactions such as subsurface scattering